 5 (Work Appropriate) Ways to Celebrate Valentine’s Day Virtually

 Although Valentine’s Day is usually celebrated with chocolate and flowers, it’s also the perfect opportunity to show appreciation for your colleagues in the workplace.
-Yet, with most of us working remotely this year, it may seem challenging to find ways to connect and enjoy each other’s company for the holiday.
+Yet, with many employees still working remotely, it may seem challenging to find ways to connect and enjoy each other’s company this year.

-This Valentine’s Day, here are 5 work appropriate ways to virtually recognize your coworkers:
+To give you some ideas, here are 5 work appropriate ways to recognize your coworkers virtually this Valentine’s Day:

 1. Create a Virtual Game or Contest

-“We will be playing a game we call, ‘Guess What's in the Box’ with our 600+ remote employees this Valentine's Day.
+“We play a game we call, ‘Guess What's in the Box’ with our 600+ remote employees.
 We will be sending our employees small surprise packages with fun souvenirs inside.
 Before opening it, they will have to guess what's inside, and then they will have to unbox it on video.
 The winners will be announced at our Valentine's virtual gathering and will receive Amazon gift cards.” — Teo Vanyo, CEO & Founder at Stealth Agents

 *We are doing virtual Rom-Com trivia over Zoom.
 Between now and Valentine's Day every employee is required to watch the movie How to Lose a Guy in 10 Days, which was based on a company vote.
 Then on the Friday before Valentine's Day (because it falls on a weekend), we are taking the last two hours of the work day to do a trivia party.
 We're going to split the employees into teams, give them a special Slack thread to chat amongst themselves, and then I'm going to ask a bunch of detailed questions about the movie.
 The team with the most points will each win $100 Starbucks gift cards.
 And no matter which team wins, I am also shipping each employee a box of See's chocolates for the special day.” — John Ross, CEO of Test Prep Insight